Ellen White Investigation

 Your Question: "I've seen proof slavery has revived in Florida as a fulfillment of Ellen White's prophecy.
 I read there are immigrant workers from Central America who work picking oranges in Florida orange groves.
 What say you?"

 Our Answer: Yes, some migrant workers are abused by their employers and those employers are criminals who are arrested and jailed for their activities.
 It would take a huge stretch of the imagination to believe these criminal activities constitute a "revival" of slavery in the Southern USA.
 This type of criminal activity has been going on ever since slavery was abolished, so it can hardly be described as a "revival".
 Whenever it is uncovered, it is stamped out.
-Furthermore, Mrs. White specifically said that the system of "slavery will again be revived in the Southern states" and for that reason, pastors must be careful how they preach to the negro race.
-Are exploited migrant workers the reason that SDA pastors are told to be careful how they preach to the negro race?
+Furthermore, Mrs. White specifically said that the system of "slavery will again be revived in the Southern states" and for that reason, pastors must be careful how they preach to the Negro race.
+Are exploited migrant workers the reason that SDA pastors are told to be careful how they preach to the Negro race?
 Of course not!
 The exploitation of migrant workers is a completely different subject.
-This "explanation" by Adventist "spin-doctors" takes her statement completely out of the context in which she made it and mocks the intelligence of the Adventist people.
+This "explanation" by SDA "spin-doctors" takes her statement completely out of the context in which she made it and mocks the intelligence of the SDA people.
 Mrs. White was clearly confused about the revival of slavery in the USA and her prophecy utterly failed.

 See also